arun6184/NLP-and-NER-based-Text-Extraction/README.md

-🧠 NLPxNER – Named Entity Recognition WebApp
+🧠 NLPxNER – Named Entity Recognition Pipeline

 📌 Project Description

 NLPxNER is a lightweight web application that performs Named Entity Recognition (NER) on user-provided text.
 It allows users to paste or upload text and instantly extract key entities such as names, locations, organizations, dates, medical terms, and custom-defined entities.